nielsenjared/nielsenjared.github.io/content/blog/motivation/index.md

 Notice he recommends a lot of reading!

-## How Do We Find Motivation?
+## Finding Motivation to Learn New Skills

-How do you find motivation to continue learning new skills?
+How do you find motivation to learn new skills?
 Ask yourself 'Why?'
 Does the answer lead to _autonomy_, _mastery_, and _purpose_?